 eeWORKS: Identifying Effective Climate Change Education Strategies

-The University of Florida's (UF) analysis of peer-reviewed research revealed that climate change education programs achieve various positive outcomes.
-Most commonly, programs increase climate knowledge, but they can also impact learners’ level of concern about climate change, problem-solving skills, and behaviors.1 Effective climate change education programs are personally relevant and meaningful, use engaging teaching strategies, encourage deliberative discussion to explore and navigate disagreements and controversial issues, engage participants in the scientific process, address misconceptions, and/or incorporate school or community projects for participants to take action.
+UF’s analysis of peer-reviewed research revealed that climate change education programs achieve a variety of positive outcomes.
+Most commonly, programs increase climate knowledge, but they also can impact learners’ level of concern about climate change, their problem-solving skills, and behaviors.1 Effective climate change education programs are personally relevant and meaningful, use engaging teaching strategies, encourage deliberative discussion to explore and navigate disagreements and controversial issues, engage participants in the scientific process, address misconceptions, and/or incorporate school or community projects for participants to take action.